belkapp/apihelper-for-shopify-docs/README.md

 API Helper simplifies AJAX email sign ups and discount code creation for Shopify.
 The app provides a secure frontend API that provides access to important functions from Klaviyo, Mailchimp, Omnisend and Shopify that are not accessible due to CORS policies inside of Shopify themes.
 API Helper provides a simple callback and standard response structure that makes life so much easier.
 API Helper also allows for plug-and-play or 'hot swap' customer sign-ups between Klaviyo, Mailchimp and Shopify.

-There are no script requires after enabling your first app module.
+There are no scripts required after enabling your first app module inside of the app.
 The js file from the API Helper app is __1.4KB__ and automatically injected into your shop from CDN when you install the app - and removed immediately when the app's modules are disabled or the app is uninstalled.

 ```
 var options = {